rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

   run: cmake --install build
 ```

 `cmake --install` runs the deploy script `qt_generate_deploy_qml_app_script` generated during configure: it copies the binary, Qt's shared libraries, the platform plugin, the QML modules, generates `qt.conf`, and patches RPATH (the lookup path a Linux binary uses to find its shared libraries at runtime).
-Same four layers as building it by hand.
+After the build and install steps, the `install/` directory is a complete, runnable Linux application.

 ### Trimming Dead Weight

-Between install and packaging, the pipeline removes what it doesn't need.
-Qt's deploy script copies every Quick Controls style it finds (Basic, Fusion, Material, Imagine, FluentWinUI3, Universal) into `install/qml/QtQuick/Controls/`.
-Squared only imports Basic, so the rest are dead weight the app never loads.
+The application files in `install/` are complete, but not all of them are actually needed.
+Our application only uses the Basic Quick Controls style, but Qt's deploy script copies every style it finds into the install tree.
+That means the other styles (Fusion, Material, Imagine, FluentWinUI3, Universal) are just taking up space and will never be loaded by the app.
+The *Trim install* step removes these unused styles and their compiled libraries, as well as two plugin directories that are not needed in a release build.

 ```yaml
 - name: Trim install